WillTheWA/raytracing/README.md

 ## Controls

 There are variable amounts of rays that can be casted, simply press `z` to remove 10 rays and press `x` to add 10 rays.
 The current upper limit is 10,000 rays, this is specified in as the `RAY_MAX` variable.
-The lower limit is 10 due to a memory issue.
+The lower limit is 0.

 ## Compiling
 First ensure that both `GCC` and `SDL` are installed.